-Based on the most recent inspection by the San Antonio River Authority (2021), there were observations associated with the FRS No. 12 vegetated auxiliary spillway, but none that would visually indicate a high probability of failure.
-These included sparse vegetation in areas of the auxiliary spillway.
-SITES integrity analysis for the existing spillway using the recommended soil parameters developed from laboratory data completed as a part of this Supplemental Plan-EA and experience with similar materials indicates that significant headcutting will occur during the freeboard hydrograph (FBH).
-Breaching through the vegetative spillway control section will cause dam failure.
+Based on the most recent inspection by NRCS and TCEQ, there were observations associated with the FRS No. 1 vegetated auxiliary spillway, but none that would visually indicate a high probability of failure.
+These include overall good vegetation, but sparse areas noted in the control section and slightly thin grass.
+There is an ATV trail across the control section and harvester ant bed on the inside berm at the left end of the dam.
+SITES integrity analysis for the existing spillway using the representative soil parameters indicates that headcutting will occur during the 24-hour freeboard hydrograph (FBH) but is limited to the lower part of the spillway approximately 600 feet downstream of the control section where the spillway slope is 3.2% or steeper.
+The spillway control section has a low risk of dam failure due to spillway integrity.